Muhammad Kamalud-Deen Al-Adaby

-Muhammad Kamalud-Deen Al-Adabiy, also known as Alhaji Agba (1893–2005), was a prominent Nigerian Islamic scholar and the founder of Azumratul Adabiyyah Al-Kamoliyyah, the Ansarul Islam Society of Nigeria, Muhammad Kamalud-deen College, and Muhammad Kamalud-deen University.
-Following his passing, he was succeeded by his son, Sofiyyullah Muhammad Kamalud-deen.
+Muhammad Kamalud-Deen Al-Adaby (1893–2005), also known as Alhaji Agba, was a prominent Nigerian Islamic scholar who reformed educational methods in Nigeria and was the founder of a number of educational, religious, and civic organizations, including Azumratul Adabiyyah Al-Kamoliyyah, the Ansarul Islam Society of Nigeria, Muhammad Kamalud-Deen College, and Muhammad Kamalud-Deen University..

 Early life

-Muhammad Kamalud-Deen was born in 1893 to the Aragbaji family in the Okekere area of Ilorin Emirate, a historic neighborhood known for its association with Islamic scholarship and religious teaching, which helped shape Ilorin's role as a center for Islamic learning in Nigeria.
+Shayk Kamalud-Deen was born in 1893 to the Aragbaji family in the Okekere area of the Ilorin Emirate.
+This historic neighborhood was known for its association with Islamic scholarship and religious teaching, which helped shape Ilorin's role as a center for Islamic learning in Nigeria.

-He studied the Quran at an early age under Mallam Ahmod Tijani and Salahud-Deen, both of the Baba ita compound in Alore, Ilorin, and graduated in 1919.
-Shaykh Kamalud-deen continued his education under an Arabic scholar, Shaykh Muhammad Taju al-Adab.
-On March 28, 1920, Kamalud-deen was admitted to the Adabiyyah School of Shaykh Taju al-Adab.
-Under the guidance of his mentor, he began delivering public lectures, with his first lecture taking place in Ihumbo, Ogun State, Nigeria.
-His mentor, Shaykh Taju al-Adab, died in 1922.
+He studied the Quran at an early age under Mallam Ahmod Tijani and Salahud-Deen in the Baba Ita compound of Alore, Ilorin, and graduated in 1919.
+He continued his education under the Arabic scholar Shaykh Muhammad Taju al-Adab, and was admitted to the Adabiyyah School of Shaykh Taju al-Adab on March 28, 1920.
+Under his mentor's guidance he began delivering public lectures, the first of which took place in Ihumbo, Ogun State, Nigeria.
+His mentor Shaykh Taju al-Adab died in 1922, after which Shaykh Kamalud-Deen began his Da'wah activities.

 Career

-Shaykh Kamalud-Deen began his Da'wah activities after the death of his teacher in 1922.
-In 1926, he established his Arabic school, Azumratul Adabiyyah Al-Kamoliyyah, in Lagos, Nigeria.
-The Ilorin Branch was established in 1930.
-However, he began his reform activities in 1938 after returning from Hajj.
-Before this period, he followed the traditional method of teaching.
-He was the first person to introduce the use of benches, table, blackboard, a curriculum, uniforms, daily exercise and assemblies – pioneering these innovations in Southwest Nigeria.
-He also reduced the length of learning by organizing his pupils into classes, with promotional examinations conducted at the end of each term.
-He introduced staging of Arabic dramas as part of extracurricular activities to enhance language acquisition among his student and promote Arabic education to the public.
+Shaykh Kamalud-Deen established his Arabic school Azumratul Adabiyyah Al-Kamoliyyah in Lagos, Nigeria in 1926, with the Ilorin branch established in 1930.
+At first he followed traditional methods of teaching, but began his educational reform activities in 1938 after returning from the Hajj.
+He became the first person to introduce the use of benches, tables, blackboards, curricula, uniforms, daily exercises, and assemblies, pioneering these innovations in Southwest Nigeria.
+He also reduced the learning period by organizing his pupils into classes and conducting promotional examinations at the end of each term.
+Additionally, he introduced the staging of Arabic dramas as an extracurricular activity to enhance language acquisition among his students and promote Arabic education to the public.He is credited as the pioneer of the modernization of Arabic and Islamic studies education in Southwest Nigeria.

-Some of Sheikh Kamalud-Deen's notable students include Shaykh Yakub Alawo, Shaykh Sharafadeen, Shaykh Khidir Apaokagi (2nd Mufti of Ilorin), Olushola Saraki, Fatia Williams (former Chief Justice of Nigeria), Kamalud-deen Balogun (Mufti of Egbaland), Moshood Mahmood Jimba (Deputy Vice-Chancellor of Kwara State University), and A. Lateef Kamaludeen (Grand Khadi of Kwara State).
+Some of Shayk Kamalud-Deen's notable students include Shaykh Yakub Alawo, Shaykh Sharafadeen, Shaykh Khidir Apaokagi (second Mufti of Ilorin), Olushola Saraki, Fatia Williams (former Chief Justice of Nigeria), Kamalud-deen Balogun (Mufti of Egbaland), Moshood Mahmood Jimba (Deputy Vice-Chancellor of Kwara State University), Sheikh Abdul Raheem Oniwasi Agbaye, and A. Lateef Kamaludeen (Grand Khadi of Kwara State).